MarioZitko/Security-Test-API/README.md

 # Security Test API

 Security Test API is a web application designed for automated testing of security vulnerabilities in web APIs, focusing on the OWASP Top 10 vulnerabilities.
-The project combines the robust backend capabilities of Flask with the dynamic and interactive user interface provided by React.
+The project combines the robust backend capabilities of Django Rest Framework with the dynamic and interactive user interface provided by React.

 ## Features